brainflow-dev/brainflow/README.md

 ## BrainFlow board emulator

-This tool was designed to allow developers to contribute to this library even if the don't have an access to the OpenBCI board,it works as a device driver
+This tool was designed to allow developers to contribute to this library even if they don't have an access to the OpenBCI board,it works as a device driver

 ### Linux
 For now only file operations are supported, so you will need to recompile this library